Magic Mirror (Snow White): Mirror Mirror

-In the film Mirror Mirror, elements of the Magic Mirror are featured as a large mirror that serves as a portal to the Mirror House where Queen Clementianna consults with the Mirror Queen (portrayed by Lisa Roberts Gillian and voiced by Julia Roberts whose image was used for the character).
-To access the portal to the Mirror House, Queen Clementianna quotes "Mirror Mirror on the Wall."
-The Mirror Queen always advises Queen Clementianna not to use dark magic for her own gain.
-Queen Clementianna keeps asking her what is this price that she is talking about.
-The Mirror Queen once provided a love potion to Queen Clementianna to make the King fall in love with her and then briefly turned Brighton into a cockroach.
-When Snow White destroys the necklace around the Beast which turns it back into the King, Queen Clementianna starts to age as the Mirror Queen asks if she is ready to learn the price of magic.
-After the aged Queen Clementianna takes the slice of an apple she was to give to Snow White from her, the Mirror Queen declares that it was Snow White's story all along as the Mirror House shatters alongside the large mirror leading to it.
+In the film Mirror Mirror, elements of the Magic Mirror are featured as a large mirror that serves as a portal to the Mirror House where Queen Clementianna consults with the Mirror Queen (portrayed by Lisa Roberts Gillian and voiced by Julia Roberts, whose image was used for the character).
+To access the portal to the Mirror House, Clementianna says "Mirror Mirror on the Wall."
+The Mirror Queen always advises Clementianna not to use dark magic for her own gain.
+Clementianna keeps asking her what is this price that she is talking about.
+The Mirror Queen once provided a love potion to Clementianna to make the King fall in love with her and then briefly turned Brighton into a cockroach.
+When Snow White destroys the necklace around the Beast which turns it back into the King, Clementianna starts to age as the Mirror Queen asks if she is ready to learn the price of magic.
+After the aged Clementianna takes the slice of an apple she was to give to Snow White from her, the Mirror Queen declares that it was Snow White's story all along as the Mirror House shatters alongside the large mirror leading to it.